Nonparametric Causal Decomposition of Group Disparities: Estimands

 Second, the identification assumptions of CMA are much stronger.
 Whereas, as we show in Section \ref{estimation_sec}, our approach requires only causal assumptions on $D$, CMA requires assumptions on both $D$ and $G$ \citep{vanderweele_explanation_2015}.
 This is why, above, we need assumptions on $G$ to establish equivalences between equation (\ref{eqt:CMA}) and our unconditional decomposition.

 Third, there is no selection component in CMA.
-Although it is possible to define an analogous selection component for CMA in terms of treatment-induced selection into the mediator based on the effect of the mediator on the outcome, i.e., $\Cov \left(D^g, Y^{g, 1}-Y^{g, 0} \right)$, such a component, to our knowledge, has not yet appeared in existing CMA decompositions.
+Although it is possible to define an analogous selection component for CMA in terms of exposure-induced selection into the mediator based on the net effect of the mediator on the outcome, i.e., $\Cov \left(D^a, Y^{a, 1}-Y^{a, 0} \right)-\Cov \left(D^b, Y^{b, 1}-Y^{b, 0} \right)$, such a component, to our knowledge, has not appeared in existing CMA decompositions.\footnote{In a companion paper, we discuss in more detail the analogous selection component for CMA in relation to the difference between the total effect and its randomized interventional analogue \citep{yu2024naturalmediationeffectsdiffer}.
+Also, \citet{zhou_attendance_2024} presents a decomposition that contains the first half of CMA's selection component, $\Cov (D^a, Y^{a, 1}-Y^{a, 0} )$.}